-During the last couple of week of Flying Fish’s trade at Jones Bay Wharf I was asked to take some ~arty~ black and white photos of the space before their big move to the new location The Star.
+During the last couple of week of Flying Fish’s trade at Jones Bay Wharf I was asked to produce some ~arty~ black and white photos of the space before their big move to the new location The Star.
+Dreamy stuff.

 There’s a reality I’ve had to come to terms with regarding my existence on the internet: I once had a food blog (that’s how I began taking photos of food, documenting the nice things I made at home), as such I am often compelled from my pigeon hole to share the food-related things of my life.
 This is no exception!
 Here are holiday food-related snaps of Hobart.
 For the more photos of this trip please visit this gallery of an accidental piece of personal work.